Features ▾

 2. Your email address is shown in the top right corner.

 Sometimes you’re not inside an email app.
 Maybe you’re on a different device, logging into a service, or staring at a half-filled browser form.
-So what then?
-How do you answer the question what is my email address without access to your inbox?
+So how do you figure out “what is my email address” when you can’t open your mail app?

 Here are a few general strategies that work in those in-between moments: